Social and Environmental Compliance Review

 - SECU will then investigate whether UNDP is meeting its social and environmental commitments, and recommend measures UNDP can take to meet commitments that have not been met.
 A report with this information will be provided to project-affected stakeholders and made public.

-There are no strict format or language requirements.
+Alternatively, if you choose to email or mail your complaint, please note that there are no strict format or language requirements.
 It is helpful if the complaint includes the following information: